 The vast majority of current CISSPs took their test in the old format.
 The test was a grueling 250 question test in which nearly 85% of the testers would take the entire allotted 6 hour exam time.
 But the exam was modernized at the end of 2017

 The CISSP exam is now a “Smart Exam.”

 The adaptive format helps prevent cheating.

-Since IT certifications are very valuable, there is a high incentive for folks to try to take study shortcuts by cheating.
+Since IT certifications are valuable, folks have a high incentive to try to take study shortcuts by cheating.
 This cheating incentive has lead to online marketplaces where you can buy questions and answers.

-If you do a web search for “CISSP Brain Dump”, you will find many websites that sell practice exams that they claim to be actual exam questions.
-The CISSP exam has always maintained a high level of security and integrity in keeping their test questions out of reach of cheaters who try to buy the questions and answers.
+If you do a web search for “CISSP Brain Dump”, you will find many websites that sell practice exams that claim to be actual exam questions.
+The CISSP exam has always maintained a high security and integrity level in keeping their test questions out of reach for cheaters trying to buy the questions and answers.

 Some nefarious companies pay people to take tests and attempt to record the questions or memorize the questions to write them down.

 The adaptive format of the CISSP exam adds a higher layer of security to the test.
 An exam taker no longer has access to all of the questions on the test.
 An unprepared test taker will receive very few questions that would lead to a passing score.

 Here is how the CISSP Adaptive Test Works

-First, you will go through the very high standard of security at the testing center – The ID check, Photo, Biometric Hand Scan, etc. – then you will be escorted to the testing room.
+First, you will go through the very high standard of security at the testing center – The ID check, Photo, Biometric Hand Scan, etc. – then they will escort you to the testing room.
 You will be on camera at all times, and the test administrator will watch from behind a glass window.

-You will sit down at your testing station and will receive instructions on how the test works and the general functionality of the testing terminal.
+You will sit down at your testing station and receive instructions on how the test works and the testing terminal’s general functionality.

 The test will start with questions that are quite easy.
 These questions test knowledge that is well below the standard required for passing the exam.